WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part4/Resistor_Lab/index.md

 For most circuits, male to male are all that you'll need, but certain circuits later will require male to female wires.

+#### Other Wires

+You can also make your own breadboard jumper wires.
+I don't recommend it, the pre-cut wires are so cheap and easy to use, but if you do, make sure to purchase 22 gauge, insulated, single strand wire.
+Single stranded wire will push into the breadboard wells without bending too much.

 #### Lab Requirement

 It's nice to have both straight and flexible wires, but for this lab, the straight wires will be sufficient.